ArshadChowdhury/job-board-backend/README.md

 pnpm install
 ```

+Create the database in psql : createdb -U your_username your_database_name

 setup environmental variable for database, admin credentials and jwt tokens from .env.example -

 for development server -